linode/docs/docs/products/networking/nodebalancers/guides/backends/index.md

 When adding a Compute Instance as a *Backend Node* to a NodeBalancer, you must also ensure that it has been properly configured for your application.
 As part of this, review the following:

-- Install all required softare on the Compute Instance.
+- Install all required software on the Compute Instance.

 - Verify that any required data has been properly replicated on the Compute Instance.
 There are many different methods of ensuring data is properly replicated between multiple servers.